Azure-Samples/azure-spring-boot-samples/keyvault/spring-cloud-azure-starter-keyvault-jca/ssl-bundles-web-client/README.md

    Response from webClient tls "https://localhost:8444/ssl-test": Inbound TLS is working!
    ```

-2. Send below request to acquire a resource with mTLS connection:
+2. Send below request to acquire a resource with mTLS connection, the server side should enable client-auth via property `server.ssl.client-auth=NEED`:

    ```bash